-The Canadian Section has increased its student and recent post-graduate student activities by holding "Young Author" symposia.
+The Canada Section has increased its student and recent post-graduate student activities by holding "Young Author" symposia.
 These symposia present an opportunity for students and recent post-graduate students to meet, present and discuss their work, broaden their electrochemical knowledge, and gain deeper insight into electrochemical research activities in Canada.
-These symposia/meetings are typically regional events, due to the large size of Canada, that are, however, advertised to all Canadian Section members.
+These symposia/meetings are typically regional events, due to the large size of Canada, that are, however, advertised to all Canada Section members.
 There is no strict format to these events, except that the activities concentrate around students and recent post-graduate student research activities; and the involvement of student and recent post-graduate students in the organization of the event is preferred.
 The following guidelines apply to such an event.

 The symposia take place on an "ad-hoc" basis, i.e., students, recent post-graduate students, etc. can organize such an event as desired.
-However, the chair of Programs of the Canadian Section Executive Committee should ensure that at least one young author symposium is held on an annual basis;
+However, the chair of Programs of the Canada Section Executive Committee should ensure that at least one young author symposium is held on an annual basis;

 The event is to be financially self-supporting;